UKCloud/documentation/articles/other/other-ref-products-overview.md

 ## Multi-cloud technology stacks

-### UKCloud for Managed OpenShift

-A platform designed for developers to create and share applications without worrying about IaaS.
-This service uses Red Hat OpenShift.

 ### UKCloud for Microsoft Azure

 This compute service can be powered by either a UKCloud-based Microsoft Azure Stack Hub, or Azure Public Cloud depending on your needs.
 The UKCloud-based version of Azure Stack Hub offers similar features and functionality, but with native connectivity to government networks, a trusted community and our security assurance.